Casio CDP-130 review

 The top panel includes the two 8W-oval Full Force Sound Speakers and a slot for placing the music stand, while on the back panel we find the Headphones output, the Sustain jack, a USB port for MIDI connectivity, and the power supply jack.

-And below, please take a look at some of the best selling digital pianos currently available for sale on Amazon, and see how well they stack up to the CDP-130:
+And below, please take a look at some of the best selling digital pianos currently available for sale online, and see how well they stack up to the CDP-130:

 Like the old CDP-120, the Casio CDP-130 features the classic AHL Sound Source engine, which now offers ten sounds (against the five tones included in the previous model) and the same amount of polyphony, set to a maximum of 48 notes.
 This allows users to play very complex passages of classical music, such as arpeggios or scales, while pressing the sustain pedal.
 The same feature can be helpful while playing bigger chords in Layer mode, without any risk of dropped notes.